dynamid/demo-mapreduce/2-docker/README.md

 * Go to demo-mapreduce/2-docker/

+We are using a local docker repository on our platform; dhub.ox.

-The docker images are available on the dhub.ox server so you just need to pull them:
+The docker images are already available on dhub.ox, so you just need to pull them:
 **$** ./pullimgs.sh

 To run the program: